Goal 5: Policies, processes and practices

 Women’s access schemes

-We provide several women’s access schemes, including mentoring, scholarships and other provisions.
-As part of achieving the Athena SWAN Gender Charter, we have developed programmes such as Women into Leadership to address under-representation of women in senior staff positions within our university.
-For improved women’s access among students, we provide scholarships, such as our ‘Exceptional Women in Engineering’ PhD scholarship aimed at tackling male over-representation in this subject area.
-Examples of other targeted support for female staff and students include family-friendly and flexible working provisions.
+We provide several women’s access and development schemes, including mentoring, leadership programmes, scholarships, and other targeted provisions.
+As part of our commitment to the Athena SWAN Gender Charter, we have developed initiatives such as Women into Leadership to address the under-representation of women in senior positions within the University.

 Women’s mentoring schemes